Miserlou/Helix/README.md

 ## Creating Your Own Modules

 Creating a module is very simple.
-All a module must do is implement `handle_cast({:convey, event}, state)` to receive inputs from other modules, and at the end of that function call `convey_to_targets(output_value, targets)` to pass a message along.
+All a module must do is implement `handle_cast({:convey, event}, state)` to receive inputs from other modules, and at the end of that function call `convey(output_value, targets)` to pass a message along.

 So, the simplest passthrough module will be: